Integrate your creativity with today’s technology. The IoT (Internet of Things) enables science fiction to become a reality.

 - Senior Mobile App Developer: $119,000

 Generation of the first three-dimensional digital models of the fossilized bones and the reconstructed model of the Arkansaurus fridayi, based on the application of short-range photogrammetry, was achieved.
-The project goes beyond the traditional two-dimensional methods of mere publication and transmission of knowledge and follows an approach based on the use of WebGL to bring the 3D visualization of paleontological artifacts to the Web browser, thus providing a tool to support the research of paleontologists and historians, but also a tool for a more effective and attractive scientific dissemination among the general public.
+The project goes beyond the traditional two-dimensional methods of mere publication and transmission of knowledge and follows an approach based on the use of WebGL to bring the 3D visualization of paleontological artifacts to the Web browser.
+The result is a tool to support the research of paleontologists and historians.
+It is also a tool for a more effective and attractive scientific dissemination among the general public.

 Cutting-edge mobile-based technology allows developers to enhance regular mobile applications providing users with a distributed interaction through several devices.

-Thus, for instance, thanks to Ancora it is possible to use any mobile app on a pc using a keyboard and mouse to interact with it to design and even implement an app with an “extended” graphical interface, a graphical interface distributed among several devices.
+Thus, thanks to Ancora, it is possible to use any mobile app on a pc using a keyboard and mouse to interact with it to design and even implement an app with an “extended” graphical interface.

 Interactive mobile application for custom cabinets rapid prototyping that allows end-users to sketch a completely customized design proposal regardless of their technological training.
 The app, available both for Android and iOS devices also has a built-in AI able to assist the user with the prototype creation tasks by autonomously generating desirable layouts.

 Mobile tool for the validation of radar systems that allows a real time visualization (with just an average delay of less than 8 ms) of the status of the used sensors based on the data received by the mobile terminal via a wireless connection.

 UTestTools – Remote usability testing framework for mobile applications